Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     a pass-through functionality.
     In this case also [=manifest objects=] and other client-specific
     information needs to be ingested.
 Besides these factors, choosing a workflow for a video streaming platform depends
     on many other factors.
-Note that interface 2 could also be used as an output format of a packager.
+Note that Interface-2 could also be used as an output format of a packager.

     This specification does not